INDEX TO ALL NINE SECTIONS

 However, two subsequent events conspired to put a readable Bible into the hands of the common man.

 1) Around 1439, Gutenberg became the first European to use movable type printing, which led to the proliferation of printing presses in Europe.

-This Bible that was now available in the vernacular, or everyday language spoken by the people, held views which were considered heretical, and could therefore, become a very large threat to the Roman Catholic church.
+This Bible that was now available in the vernacular or everyday language spoken by the people, held views which were considered heretical, and could therefore, become a very large threat to the Roman Catholic church.
 For example Tyndale "wrote eloquently in favor of the view that salvation is a gift of God, freely bestowed, and not a response to any good act on the part of the receiver.
 His views are expressed in numerous pamphlets, and in the introductions to and commentaries on various books of the Bible that accompanied his translations".
-The church also probably feared the laity would learn that many church practices (including some very profitable ones), did not exist in the Bible at all.

-What is however, of importance to this article is the fact that Tyndale, correctly used the word congregation instead of church to translate ekklesia, thus emphasizing that the church was not an organization run by the "clergy", but was made up and defined by believers.
+What is however, of importance to this article is the fact that Tyndale correctly used the word congregation instead of church to translate ekklesia thus emphasizing that the church was not an organization run by the "clergy" but made up and defined by believers.
 Additionally, Tyndale translated the Greek word presbuteros into "elder", instead of "priest", which stripped away the Scriptural basis for a priesthood that was distinct from ordinary believers.

 Is it any wonder then that Tyndale was burned at the stake?